Joe-Collins-1986/minesweeper/README.md

    Consideration was made for using an image instead of a '*' on the board.
    To do this considered using the following Unicode Character ("\U0001F4A5") 💥

-   However, as with the flag the unicode character took up 2 spaces on the board which did not look right as the rest was set up to deal with single characters.
-I considered changing the cell size on the board to accomodate this but this would have meant that either the 1 character numbers or the mine would have been slightly off center.
+   However, as with the flag the Unicode character took up 2 spaces on the board which did not look right as the rest was set up to deal with single characters.
+I considered changing the cell size on the board to accomodate this but this would have meant that either the 1 character numbers or the mine would have been slightly off centre.

-   In the end I opted to keep the '*' as I felt this was inkeeping with the games old school asthetic being a console game.
+   In the end I opted to keep the '*' as I felt this was innkeeping with the games old school aesthetic being a console game.

    <br>